WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-10-18-automatically-scale-your-aks-cluster.md

 ## Conclusion

 Modern applications must react quickly to traffic spikes and scale out accordingly.
 This can be easily achieved using the Kubernetes Horizontal Pod Autoscaler or KEDA.
 These approaches only schedule more pods and your cluster can easily run out of space on its worker nodes.
-The cluster autoscaler in Azure Kubernetes Services helps you running out of resources and can automatically add new worked nodes to your cluster.
+The cluster autoscaler in Azure Kubernetes Services helps you when the cluster runs out of resources and can automatically add new worked nodes to your cluster.
 Additionally, the cluster autoscaler also removes underutilized nodes and therefore can help you to keep costs to a minimum.

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/blob/master/Infrastructure/AzureResources/Azure-resource-install-pipeline.yml" target="_blank" rel="noopener noreferrer">GitHub</a>.